MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/03-super-orchestrators.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "I'm a solo developer targeting [pick a vertical: small business accounting / teacher lesson planning / real estate agents].
+> **Ask your AI**: "I'm a solo developer targeting [pick a vertical: small business accounting / teacher lesson planning / real estate agents].
 Map out the 90-10 split for my domain: What's the mechanical 90% AI can handle, and what's the strategic 10% I must handle as a human?
 Then help me validate: Is this split realistic, or are we overestimating what AI can automate?"

 **Expected Outcome**: You'll practice applying the 90-10 framework to your specific context and learn to reality-check AI assessments with your own domain knowledge.
 This teaches strategic thinking about where humans add value.